 - Assist health care and public health professionals improve their effectiveness through consultation and continuing education programs.

-Community Medicine and Health Care’s offices are located at the Exchange office complex.
-The Exchange, a unique three-story, wood post and beam structure consisting of four interconnected office buildings is situated in a wooded northeast section of Farmington along Farmington Avenue (Route 4) approximately one mile from the Route 4 exit of Interstate 84 and directly across the street from the UConn Health campus and John Dempsey Hospital.
-The department’s main office, the majority of its divisions, and most faculty and staff offices are located in building four, suite 260.
-The physical infrastructure of the department consists of 12,798 square feet of offices and open space.
-The suite includes 19 faculty offices, as well as office and open floor plan space for research assistants and administrative staff.
-Space is also allocated for document storage, a computer laboratory, a shared office for postdoctoral fellows, as well as significant amounts of space designated to store personnel, project and grant files.
-Additionally, the department encompasses a large classroom or conference room that can be used for seminars, departmental meetings and other functions, two smaller conference rooms, and a kitchen.
-These facilities are available to other departments by reservation.
+Community Medicine and Health Care’s offices are located in the 195 office complex situated at 195 Farmington Avenue (Route 4) approximately one mile from the Route 4 exit of Interstate 84 down the street from the UConn Health campus and John Dempsey Hospital.
+The department’s main office, the majority of its divisions, and most faculty and staff offices are located in suite 2100.
+The physical infrastructure of the department consists of 7,817 square feet of offices and open space.
+The area includes 15 faculty offices, as well as office and open floor plan space for research assistants and administrative staff.
+Space is also allocated for document storage, student work stations, and a shared office for postdoctoral fellows.
+Additionally, the department encompasses a large classroom or conference room that can be used for seminars, departmental meetings and other functions, one smaller meeting room, and a kitchen.

-Within the department’s main suite are two conference rooms and one smaller meeting room which are used by department members for meetings and appointments.
+Within the department’s main area are one conference room and one smaller meeting room which are used by department members for meetings and appointments.
 All conference and meeting rooms are equipped with wired data ports to the UConn Health computer network.
 The large conference room includes audiovisual equipment, a networked desktop computer and projector plus conference phone.
-The smaller conference room seats 12 and is equipped with a networked laptop, projector and telephone connection to facilitate conference calls.
-The meeting room accommodates four to six people and is available on a first-come, first-served basis.
+The smaller meeting room seats 7 and is equipped with a networked laptop, projector and telephone connection to facilitate conference calls.
 Department members can reserve the two conference rooms electronically through Microsoft® Outlook’s resource scheduling capabilities.